parklab/focal-amplification/Docs/workflow.md

 - [Data visualization](#Data-visualization)

 ## Creating metadata
+Here we share the scripts for creating the R dataframes summarizing the clinical and genomic information.
+The output files (, , and ) are available in the <a href="https://github.com/parklab/focal-amplification/blob/main/Data">Data</a> folder.

 ## Defining focal amplifications and association with structural variations
 To identify focally amplified regions and to associate structural variations (SVs) to the boundaries of amplicons, we used `Def_ampseg.R` script (current version 1.0).
 This function works by tumor type and requires summary information of the tumors (`Summaryinfo.table.1.19.txt`), chromosomal coordinate information (`hg19_coord.txt`), absolute copy number estimates, and annotated SV information as the input (available in `Data` folder).
 The output includes three key information: 1) **CNV_amplified_regions** (a segmented copy number files with annotation of focally amplified segments), 2) **SV_amp_boundaries** (a BEDPE file with annotation of types of SVs and their association with amplicons), and 3) **SV_breakpoints_long** (a similar SV file sorted by breakpoint location).